Password management is a headache.

 - Tokens are disposable.
 You can make a new one as often as you like, and invalidate existing tokens at will.

-- Proxy tokens work in the browser, with our WonderSwitcher browser plugin, and in command line and automation tools.
-Just paste the token into the password field.
+- Proxy tokens work in the browser, with our WonderSwitcher browser extension, and in command line and automation tools.

 Why use Delegated Authentication?